The Black Archives

 The Digital Archive

-This digital archive was constructed using an open-source web-publishing platform called Omeka Classic as part of a project which aimed at connecting the decolonial ideologies of an "alternative archive" like The Black Archives with the technical frameworks of Open-Source Software (OSS).
-The purpose of this project was to create a personalised archive system for The Black Archives, bringing together all of the collections into one succinct archival database.
+This digital archive was constructed using an open-source web-publishing platform called Omeka Classic as part of a Masters student project which aimed at connecting the decolonial ideologies of an "alternative archive" like The Black Archives with the technical frameworks of Open-Source Software (OSS).
+The purpose of this project was aimed at creating a personalised archive system for The Black Archives, bringing together all of their collections into one succinct archival database.
 This was also motivated by community-archive theory and the prospect of taking ownership over 'archivization' - that is the technical structures and practices involved in the process of archiving.

 “[The] technical structure of the archiving archive also determines the structure of the archivable content even in its very coming into existence and in its relationship to the future."